wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/01-Plugin-Development-Practices/03-Activation-Deactivation-methods.md

 }
 ```

-If you activate this plugin on a new WordPress install, and browse to the General Settings page, you will see that the Extra Option field has a default value of 'Default extra content'.
+If you activate this plugin on a new WordPress install and browse to the General Settings page, you will see that the Extra Option field has a default value of 'Default extra content'.

 > [!NOTE]
 > If you have already created and used the Extra Content plugin in your local WordPress install, you might need to remove the option from your options table.